chrisseto/obscene/README.md

-obscene
+Obscene
 =======

 A gesture detection library written in scala.
-Ported from the Android module for use outside of android application.
+Ported from the Android module `android.gesture` for use outside of Android applications.